Great Ocean Road + Otways • Victoria (VIC)

 Great Ocean Road & Otways Photography Workshop (VIC)

-A small-group, conditions-led workshop focused on coastal long exposures and rainforest waterfalls, built to improve your decision-making fast (not just “tick off” icons).
-Spring 2028 details are released to the priority list first.
+A small-group, conditions-led workshop focused on coastal long exposures and rainforest waterfalls, built to improve your decision-making fast, not just tick off icons.
+Planned for Spring 2028.
+Exact dates, pricing, and base towns will be released to the priority list first.

 Workshop at a glance